abitofevrything/hearizons-bot/README.md

 __For players__:
 - Run `/submit <track>` to submit a track.
 If there are multiple Hearizons with submissions open, you'll have to specify which one.
 This command can also be used to update your submission for a Hearizons by running it again with the updated submission.
 - Run `/review` to submit a review for a track you were assigned to.
 This will then send a message in the reviews post channel, and you will no longer be able to submit a review until the next cycle.
+If your review is overdue, you will have to specify which Hearizons you are submitting a review for.

 `/ping` can be used to check the bot's connection status.